Our elementary schools are already over-capacity.

 A NEW ELEMENTARY SCHOOL

-The 75,000 square feet K-4 school will relieve overcrowding at South Ridge and Union Ridge, two of the state's largest elementary schools.
-Some 5th and 6th grade overflow will be accommodated until the new intermediate campus can be built.
+The new 75,000 square foot K-4 school will relieve overcrowding at South Ridge and Union Ridge, two of the state's largest elementary schools.
+The new school would also temporarily serve 5th and 6th grade students from Sunset Ridge Intermediate School until a new intermediate/middle school campus can be built in the future.

 for future 5th-6th Grade Intermediate and 7th-8th Grade Middle School Campus